theomjones/fundamental/README.md

 ### Getting Started

 After installing you should have a `config.yml` file in your base directory.
-If not, [grab the default one from the repository](https://github.com/theomjones/fundamental/blob/master/_config.yml).
+Copy the contents of the repo [config.yml](https://github.com/theomjones/fundamental/blob/master/_config.yml) into your own config file.
+This will supply you with all the required configurations.
+You can edit them from here.

+Jekyll gives you an `index.md` file as your homepage.
+Copy this into it to get started, the front matter will be explained below:  **!!
+Something to note**, Fundamental does not currently support categories (they're coming!).
+The default page Jekyll produces will break breadcrumbs (for now).

+	---
+	layout: blog
+	title: Home
+	menu: true
+	order: 1
+	---

+If you want to add the 'Archive' file you see in the demo.
+Create an `/archive` directory in your base directory.
+Then create an `index.md` inside it.
+Ensure it has the `layout: site-archive`.
+This layout displays all the posts in the site.

 ##### Plugins
 Fundamemtal uses these plugins.
 When you have installed the Fundamental gem, run `bundle install` to install the required plugins.
 They can be turned on and off in your configuration file.